NTIA/itm/cmdREADME.md

 ## Output Files ##

 After parsing the inputs and calling ITM, the commandline driver will generate an output report file containing the results.
-This results file contains inputs params, output params, as well as human-readable supporting documentation.
+This results file contains inputs params, output params, and human-readable supporting documentation.

 ## Execution ##